 The ideal gas laws are a collection of mathematical formulas that describe how gases respond to volume, pressure, and temperature changes.
 These laws are usually seen in first-year college physics courses but become relevant to EMS professionals when a patient is taken on an airplane or helicopter.
 This section will attempt to explain the basics of these laws and how they affect the health of your patients.

 Boyles law is the most clinically relevant gas law for air medical providers.
-It describes the relationship between the pressure and the volume of a gas is inversely proportional to its volume at a constant temperature.
-The changes in atmospheric pressure as an aircraft ascends and descends make Boyle's Law relevant.
+Boyle's Law states that the pressure of a gas is inversely proportional to its volume at a constant temperature.
+The changes in atmospheric pressure as an aircraft ascends and descends make Boyle's Law especially relevant.

 - INCREASE in Volume = DECREASE in Pressure: Picture a rubber birthday balloon when it is filled up and tied off.
 No air can escape.
 However, when you leave the store and accidentally let go of the string, the balloon climbs high into the sky.
 As altitude increases, the volume of that gas inside it expands because the atmospheric pressure outside the balloon decreases.

 - DECREASE in Volume = INCREASE in Pressure: If you take that same ballon but have it filled on Pikes Peak in Colorado (14,114 ft elevation), then travel by car to Colorado Springs (6,035 ft elevation), the volume of the gas within the balloon decreases and the pressure inside the balloon increases because the outside pressure increases.

 Implications/Complications as a Result of Boyle's Law

 - Tension Pneumothorax may occur or worsen as you increase in altitude.
-You may have taken off with a patient who had a "suspected" pneumothorax and, due to the decrease in pressure expanding the volume of air in the chest, now has a significant pneumothorax that needs care.
+You may have taken off with a patient who had a "suspected" pneumothorax and, due to the decrease in pressure expanding the volume of air in the chest, now has a significant pneumothorax that may in fact require intervention.

 - Pneumocephalus is the presence of air or gas within the cranial cavity; this is most common in patients with traumatic injuries to the head.
 The intracranial pressure (ICP) may increase due to the expansion of the gas within the skull and can cause significant life-threatening problems for your patient.

-- Sinus Pain barosinusitis is pain due to the expansion of trapped gas in the sinuses.
+- Barosinusitis is sinus pain due to the expansion of trapped gas in the sinuses.
 Generally, small air passages prevent gas from being trapped in the sinuses.
 Illness or injury can block these passages leading to a painful sensation of pressure when this gas expands.
 Typically, the easiest way to relieve the pain is to decrease altitude.

-- ETT bulbs will increase in size as you gain altitude.
+- ETT cuff bulbs will increase in size as you gain altitude.
 This can lead to trauma to the trachea, especially in pediatric patients.
 While rupture of these bulbs is rare, a sudden air leak or difficulty ventilating the patient could be secondary to this.
 The most common issue is necrosis of the tissue where it sits in the trachea.
 Always use a manometer to check cuff pressures when going from ground to altitude.
 For significant ascents such as in a fixed-wing aircraft that can fly around 40,000 feet, check it every 5,000-10,000 feet of altitude climb.

-- Gastric distention Distention of the stomach can occur during ascent in intubated patients and cannot burp.
+- Gastric distention Distention of the stomach can occur during ascent in intubated patients.
 This distention can make ventilation more difficult.
 Placing a nasogastric or orogastric tube will prevent this and provide more comfort for the patient.

 - Colostomy bags may need to be "burped" as you climb in altitude as the volume of the gas from stomach contents expands in the bag.

 Charles's Law describes the volume of a gas in relation to its temperature.
-As temperature rises, there is a direct increase in volume.
+As the temperature of a gas rises, there is a direct increase in volume expansion.
 When an oxygen cylinder is left in the sun, the volume of the gas inside increases.
-As the temperature around the cylinder decreases, the gas within will decrease in volume and, in turn, pressure.
+As the temperature around the cylinder decreases after the sun sets, the gas within will decrease in volume and, in turn, pressure.
 This is why oxygen bottles should be filled slowly.
 If they are filled too quickly, there will be a decrease in noted volume and pressure after it cools.